 Since our inception, we have historically financed our operations through operating cash flows, as well as the private placement of equity securities and convertible debt, an equity credit line and other debt transactions.
-In August 2012, we closed on a \$20 million term loan transaction with ROS Acquisition Offshore LP.
-The proceeds were used to pay off the previous loans with MidCap Financial LLC and Silicon Valley Bank of approximately \$9.3 million with the remainder adding to our working capital.
-At March 31, 2013, we had \$9,283,348 of cash and cash equivalents and accounts receivables.
+In August 2012, we closed on a \$20 million term loan transaction with ROS Acquisition Offshore LP .
+The net proceeds were used to pay off the previous loans with MidCap Financial LLC and Silicon Valley Bank of approximately \$9.3 million with the remainder adding to our working capital.
+In addition, on June 10, 2013, the Company issued approximately 8.51 million shares of common stock to new and existing investors with net proceeds to Bacterin International of approximately \$4.45 million.
+Proceeds from the transaction will be used to fund the Company's operations and working capital requirements.
+At June 30, 2013, we had \$11,362,593 of cash and cash equivalents and accounts receivables.

-Net cash used in operating activities the first quarter of 2013 was \$2,281,598.
-This was primarily related to cash used to fund our operations as well as an increase in our inventory and prepaid accounts.
-For the comparable period of 2012, net cash used in operating activities was \$2,938,999.
+Net cash used in operating activities the first six months of 2013 was \$3,554,888.
+This was primarily related to cash used to fund our operations as well as an increase in our inventory.
+For the comparable period of 2012, net cash used in operating activities was \$4,862,173.

-Net cash used in investing activities for the first quarter of 2013 was \$477,837 due to the purchase of property and equipment.
+Net cash used in investing activities for the first six months of 2013 was \$590,069 due to the purchase of property and equipment and intangible assets.

-Net cash used in financing activities was \$47,552 for the first quarter of 2013 which was related to the repayment of debt and capital leases.
+Net cash provided by financing activities was \$4,354,865 for the six months ended 2013 which primarily due to the equity raise in the second quarter of 2013.